OSMCha/osmcha-frontend/ABOUT.md

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_97A29C4444FB7626533E7DD42C06D768BD5A4FA0D1B3C76327F305F832774967_1497513545989_image.png)

 **Null island edits**

-- New mappers tend to add fictional data on OpenStreetMap at 0, 0 coordinates.
-This is because OpenStreetMap opens at 0.0 coordinates by default and new mappers sometimes add fictional data here due to lack of practice/knowledge on OSM workflow, coordinates on the map and for test mapping.
+- New mappers tend to add fictional data at 0, 0 coordinates as OpenStreetMap by default opens at these coordinates.
+Mappers being new, tend to test map and add non existent data due to lack of practice and knowledge of the workflow involved.

 **Edit count based search**

-- Mass addition, mass modifications and mass deletions of features based on the number of edits made in a changeset.
+- One can filter changesets based on mass additions, mass modifications, mass deletions and the number of edits made in a changeset.

 **Using multiple filters on OSMCha**